It is impossible to know which member of the Williams family was the most panicked just after 3 p.m. on Jan. 30.

 “He spent hours with this young man to get him back to where he’s at,” Schweizer said.

 The Spartans are 4-2 going into tonight’s game against Salesianum, and Matt has contributed all over the field.
-He has rushed 16 times for 120 yards, completed 5 of 9 passes for 60 yards and a touchdown, and caught five passes for 39 yards.
-Matt has also punted 13 times for a 30-yard average and made 12 tackles as a defensive back.
+He has rushed 16 times for 120 yards, completed 5-of-9 passes for 60 yards and a touchdown and caught five passes for 39 yards.
+Matt has punted 13 times for a 30-yard average and made 12 tackles as a defensive back.

 “Matty has certainly been an inspiration to everyone,” St. Mark’s head coach John Wilson said.
 “To see him and to reflect back on where he was and what he had to do to get here is an amazing story.

 “For him to be with us, it’s a gift.
 We’re thankful he’s out here.
 I think he appreciates it, and he realizes that football is something that can be taken away from you quickly.”